-Part of our critical power services workforce is currently unionized.
-The critical power services business in Australia represents the largest proportion of our workforce, which includes 158 operational personnel, or 90% of our total workforce as of June 30, 2021.
+A small number of our critical power services workforce is currently unionized.
+The critical power services business in Australia represents the largest proportion of our workforce.
 This part of our business operates in the Hunter Valley region of Australia whose economy is predominately driven by the mining industry and many businesses in the area are unionized.
-In periods of strong growth and activity in the mining sector, such as has been experienced over the past four years, the labor market usually becomes extremely competitive, which may entice our workforce to seek collective bargaining through union representation.
+In periods of strong growth and activity in the mining sector, such as has been experienced over the past five years, the labor market usually becomes extremely competitive, which may entice our workforce to seek collective bargaining through union representation.
 Unionization of our critical power services workforce could result in additional costs for industrial relations, legal and consulting services, higher labor rates, new requirements for additional employment benefits, more restrictive overtime rules, and less flexible work scheduling, all of which could result in a significant increase in the cost of labor and the requirement for additional labor to maintain existing productivity.